 - The Certified Special Event Professional (CSEP) designation from the International Special Events Society (ISES)

-- The Certified Meeting Professional (CMP) designation from the Convention Industry Council (CIC)
+- The Certified Meeting Professional (CMP) designation from the Events Industry Council

 - The Certificate in Meeting Management (CMM) designation from Meeting Professionals International (MPI)